Lunar calendar: Lunisolar calendars

-Most calendars referred to as "lunar" calendars are lunisolar calendars.
+Most calendars referred to as "lunar" calendars are actually lunisolar calendars.
 Their months are based on observations of the lunar cycle, with periodic intercalation being used to restore them into general agreement with the solar year.
 The solar "civic calendar" that was used in ancient Egypt showed traces of its origin in the earlier lunar calendar, which continued to be used alongside it for religious and agricultural purposes.
 Present-day lunisolar calendars include the Chinese, Korean, Vietnamese, Hindu, Hebrew and Thai calendars.

 The most common form of intercalation is to add an additional month every second or third year.
 Some lunisolar calendars are also calibrated by annual natural events which are affected by lunar cycles as well as the solar cycle.
 An example of this is the lunisolar calendar of the Banks Islands, which includes three months in which the edible palolo worms mass on the beaches.
 These events occur at the last quarter of the lunar month, as the reproductive cycle of the palolos is synchronized with the moon.